discordjs/guide/guide/additional-info/hosting.md

 ## Well known affordable providers

-We have gathered a small list of famous and inexpensive VPS providers who you may rely on for getting your job done:
+We have gathered a small list of reputable and inexpensive VPS providers that you may rely on for getting your job done:
 * [OVH](https://www.ovh.com/us/vps/) - Starting at $3.35/month for 1 core, 2GB RAM, 20GB SSD
 * [DigitalOcean](https://www.digitalocean.com/) - Starting at $5/month for 1 core, 1GB RAM, 25GB SSD
 * [Linode](https://www.linode.com/) - Starting at $5/month for 1 core, 1GB RAM, 25GB SSD